Old St. Peter's Basilica

-Old St. Peter's Basilica was the building that stood, from the 4th to 16th centuries, where the new St. Peter's Basilica stands today in Vatican City.
-Construction of the basilica, built over the historical site of the Circus of Nero, began during the reign of Emperor Constantine I. The name "old St. Peter's Basilica" has been used since the construction of the current basilica to distinguish the two buildings.
+Old St. Peter's Basilica consisted of the church buildings that stood, from the 4th to 16th centuries, where St. Peter's Basilica stands today in Vatican City.
+Construction of the basilica, built over the historical site of the Circus of Nero, began during the reign of Roman Emperor Constantine I. The name "old St. Peter's Basilica" has been used since the construction of the current basilica to distinguish the two buildings.

 History

-Construction began by orders of the Roman Emperor Constantine I between 318 and 322, and took about 40 years to complete.
+Construction began by orders of the Roman Emperor Constantine I between 318 and 322, after his conversion to Christianity and took about 40 years to complete.
 Over the next twelve centuries, the church gradually gained importance, eventually becoming a major place of pilgrimage in Rome.

-Papal coronations were held at the basilica, and in 800, Charlemagne was crowned emperor of the Holy Roman Empire there.
+Papal coronations were held at the basilica, and in 800, Charlemagne was crowned emperor of the Carolingian Empire there.
 In 846, Saracens sacked and damaged the basilica.
 The raiders seem to have known about Rome's extraordinary treasures.
-Some holy—and impressive—basilicas, such as St. Peter's Basilica, were outside the Aurelian walls, and thus easy targets.
+Some basilicas, such as St. Peter's Basilica, were outside the Aurelian walls, and thus easy targets.
 They were "filled to overflowing with rich liturgical vessels and with jeweled reliquaries housing all of the relics recently amassed".
 As a result, the raiders destroyed Saint Peter's tomb and pillaged the holy shrine.
 In response Pope Leo IV built the Leonine wall and rebuilt the parts of St. Peter's that had been damaged.

-By the 15th century the church was falling into ruin.
+By the 15th century, the church was falling into ruin.
 Discussions on repairing parts of the structure commenced upon the pope's return from Avignon.
-Two people involved in this reconstruction were Leon Battista Alberti and Bernardo Rossellino, who improved the apse and partially added a multi-story benediction loggia to the atrium facade, on which construction continued intermittently until the new basilica was begun.
+Two people involved in this reconstruction were Leon Battista Alberti and Bernardo Rossellino, who improved the apse and partially added a multi-story benediction loggia to the atrium façade, on which construction continued intermittently until the new basilica was begun.
 Alberti pronounced the basilica a structural abomination:

-At first Pope Julius II had every intention of preserving the old building, but his attention soon turned toward tearing it down and building a new structure.
-Many people of the time were shocked by the proposal, as the building represented papal continuity going back to Peter.
+At first, Pope Julius II had every intention of preserving the old building, but his attention soon turned toward tearing it down and building a new structure.
+Many people of the time were shocked by the proposal, as the building represented papal continuity going back to Saint Peter.
 The original altar was to be preserved in the new structure that housed it.
+The church was demolished in 1505 and construction of the new church began the following year.